tal-rofe/cz-vinyl/README.md

 <h1 align="center">cz-vinyl</h1>

-> Commitizen adapter formatting commit messages using Vinyl Depository conventions.
+> Commitizen adapter formatting commit messages using Exlint conventions.
 > Format commit messages with [conventional commits].

 cz-vinyl allows you to easily use emojis and ticket ID (JIRA, ...) in your commits using [commitizen].